pyramids33/hackathon5/readme.md

 ```

 The comparison function accepts the private.json, hash of private.json, public.json, and returns match count.
-The hash is checked inside the function so it will not verify if the hash is incorrect.
+The hash is checked inside the function.

 ```
 // Signature of comparison function